 In order to graduate from Clarke Central High School, a student must earn 24 credits.
-A passing grade in a yearlong class equals one credit.
+A passing grade in one class equals one credit.

-The required 24 credits for graduation must breakdown as follows (click here for the complete CCSD Graduation Checklist):
+The required 24 credits for graduation must be broken down as follows:

 - 4 English credits

 - 4 science credits

 - 4 social studies credits

 - 3 CTAE and/or Foreign Language and/or Fine Arts credits

 - 4 electives

 My son has earned 24 credits.
 Can he graduate early?